AI for Sports · Industry

 Affordable Player Tracking for Academies

-The Problem: A football academy with 100 young players across 5 age groups cannot afford a $200,000 optical tracking system.
+The problem A football academy with 100 young players across 5 age groups cannot afford a $200,000 optical tracking system.
 The coach uses pen and paper or basic video recording without any analytical capability.

-Our Solution: AI player tracking from a single tactical camera (mounted on a pole or rooftop, $500-$2,000 for the camera) processed by edge hardware ($500-$1,500 for NVIDIA Jetson Orin NX).
+Our solution AI player tracking from a single tactical camera (mounted on a pole or rooftop, $500-$2,000 for the camera) processed by edge hardware ($500-$1,500 for NVIDIA Jetson Orin NX).
 The system tracks all players on the field, generates basic metrics (distance covered, sprint count, heat maps, position data), and produces automated match reports.
 Total cost: $3,000-$8,000 for hardware + $5,000-$10,000 for AI software setup.
 Annual operating cost: near zero (on-device processing, no cloud subscription).
 For an academy spending $500,000+ per year on player development, $10,000-$15,000 for AI analytics is a rounding error that dramatically improves training quality.

-Match Recording & Analysis for Amateur Clubs
+Match Recording and Analysis for Amateur Clubs

-The Problem: Amateur and semi-professional clubs want match video for coaching review but cannot afford manual video analysis.
+The problem Amateur and semi-professional clubs want match video for coaching review but cannot afford manual video analysis.
 Recording matches is easy — analyzing them takes 4-6 hours per match of a coach’s time.

-Our Solution: AI-powered match analysis that automatically tags events (goals, shots, corners, fouls, offsides), generates highlight clips, identifies key tactical moments, and produces a match summary report — all from a single fixed camera recording.
+Our solution AI-powered match analysis that automatically tags events (goals, shots, corners, fouls, offsides), generates highlight clips, identifies key tactical moments, and produces a match summary report — all from a single fixed camera recording.
 Coaches receive a structured analysis within 30 minutes of match end instead of spending their week manually reviewing footage.

 AI Coaching Platform for Individual Athletes

-The Problem: Individual sport athletes (tennis, golf, swimming, athletics) work with coaches who can only observe during training sessions.
+The problem Individual sport athletes (tennis, golf, swimming, athletics) work with coaches who can only observe during training sessions.
 Between sessions, athletes train without feedback.

-Data Privacy, GDPR & Athlete Rights
+Compliance, Data Privacy & Athlete Rights

-GDPR Compliance for Sports AI
+GDPR compliance for sports AI

 Professional athletes are increasingly represented by unions (PFA, NBPA, MLBPA) that negotiate data rights as part of collective bargaining agreements.
-Our systems include consent managementaccess controls, and audit trails that satisfy these requirements.
+Our systems include consent management, access controls, and audit trails that satisfy these requirements.
 For youth athletes (academy players under 18), parental consent workflows are built into the data collection process.

-Intellectual Property
+Intellectual property

 Match data, tracking data, and analytics belong to the organization that generates them — typically the league, team, or broadcaster.
 Our systems are designed with clear data ownership boundaries.
 We build the AI infrastructure; you own the data it generates.
 Full IP ownership of custom-developed models transfers to the client.